 Consuming and Creating in the Digital Age: How Fluent Are You?

-ITS Services and Solutions would like to acknowledge Anne Behler and Ryan Wetzel for providing and advising on the content of this tutorial.
+iStudy would like to acknowledge Anne Behler and Ryan Wetzel for providing and advising on the content of this tutorial.

 Using technology to get the job done, solve problems and create new sources of information is a crucial skill everyone needs in order to be successful in school, on the job, and in life.
 This tutorial provides an overview of the various skills many term information and/or digital literacy, will help you identify your strengths and weaknesses in this area, and provides additional resources for you to increase your fluency in this area.